Are You Wondering If You Are A True Winter Color Palette?

 Characteristics Of True Winter Color Palette

-As a True Winter you have a highly contrasting features with a little bit of edge to it.
-It a Vamp woman that strong, clear and her undertones are only cool.
-It’s so frosty that it’s not only pitch-black, but black with blue shadow.
+As a True Winter, you have highly contrasting features with a little bit of edge to it.
+It’s a Vamp woman that is strong, clear and her undertones are only cool.
+It’s so frosty that it’s not only pitch-black but black with blue shadow.
 That color is cool and crispy with no softness.

 You are a True Winter if you have a cool appearance overall, and you are most definitely aware that cold colors and undertones suit you better than warm and soft ones.
 It’s effortless to make a test with jewelry.
 Just take something golden, and something silver covered and put it right near your face.